gzodataserver/odataserver/README.md

 credentials.
 An admin user with privileges to create tables, users etc. is needed for these features to work.

+Run the tests to make sure everything is ok: `npm install; npm test`.

 The simplest way to start the server is: `npm start`.
-First you need install the node modules though: `npm install` A MySQL server needs to be running on the same host and port 80 must not be in use.
+First you need install the node modules though: `npm install` (if you didn't run the tests above).
+A MySQL server needs to be running on the same host and port 80 must not be in use.
 Also the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables needs to be set.